SusTra/TraCo/README.md

 ## How to cite this work
 Please cite this work as *Janež M., Verovšek Š., Zupančič T., Moškon M., "Citizen science for traffic monitoring: Investigating the potentials for complementing traffic counters with crowdsourced data."
 Sustainability 2022,14, 622. https://doi.org/10.3390/su14020622*

+## Acknowledgements
+We would like to thank the Municipality of Ljubljana (MOL) and the Ministry of Infrastructure of the Republic of Slovenia for providing us with the traffic data used in this study.
+We would also like to acknowledge the Telraam team (https://telraam.net/) for making the Telraam data openly available.